 Traditional prelicensure students are randomly assigned to a clinical site according to their curriculum plan by the Assistant Dean of Student Services.
 Within each course, additional clinical experiences may be assigned by the Course/Sequence Leaders or clinical faculty.
 RN to BSN students work with their course instructors to identify the agency at which they will complete their clinically focused projects.
-At the Graduate-level, Program/Sequence Leads work with students to identify clinical sites (when applicable).
-A combination of clinical assignment and self-selection comprise the Graduate Program student experience.
+At the Graduate-level, Program/Sequence Leads work with students to identify types of clinical sites.
+A combination of clinical assignment and self-selection comprise the student experience within the Graduate Program.